 Laboratory California Bearing Ratio Test Apparatus

-The followings are the apparatus required to perform the CBR test of soil.
+The following are the apparatus required to perform the CBR test of soil.

 - Spacer Disk